rafaelnacle/rafaelnacle/README.md

 <h2>Come closer and take a sit!</h2>

 <p>
-  In this vast landscape of code and logic, I walk the path of <b>C#/.NET and Javascript</b>, crafting backends and API's
+  In this vast landscape of code and logic, crafting backends and API's
-  I bring some ideas to life with, while <b>C++</b> sharpens my understanding of systems and performance.
+  I bring some ideas to life that sharpens my understanding of systems and programming.
   Reach out on LinkedIn to share knowledge or collaborate on something meaningful.
 </p>